-Strategy 5.4.5: Support the Implementation of the recommendations of Ulster County Transportation Council's City of Kingston / Town of Ulster Quiet Zone and Pedestrian Safety and Mobility Analysis: 2006.
+Strategy 5.4.5: Support the Implementation of the recommendations of Ulster County Transportation Council's City Of Kingston / Town Of Ulster Quiet Zone And Pedestrian Safety And Mobility Analysis: 2006.
 The study assessed the feasibility and costs of implementing a Quiet Zone and performed a pedestrian safety and mobility analysis for the City of Kingston's six grade crossings.

-"The City should consider planting dense colorful flowers beds and/or other decorative landscape treatments at its principal gateways. "
+"The City should consider planting dense colorful flowers beds and/or other decorative landscape treatments at its principal gateways."

-- Kingston Comprehensive Plan
+Kingston Comprehensive Plan

 Generic Environmental Impact Discussion: The proposed policies are not anticipated to result in significant adverse impacts.
-The policies are intended to result in increased pedestrian and cyclist safety resulting in significant improvements to public health and safety.
+The policies are intended to result in increase pedestrian and cyclist safety resulting in significant improvements to public health and safety.